Taiwrash/workshops/magic-square/README.md

   });
 });
 ```

+### Explanation!

+Bye to code for this workshop but do you know how the snippet above works
+ Let me explain myself.
+When`querySelectorAll is being used it's return an array.
+In this case of our html squares is going to be an array with 9 elements.
+  1. Adding`addEventListener` to the master div to enable it to handle the click event and carry certain tasks
+  2. When the master is click what we intend to happen will put in the function next to it
+  3. Since we are getting an array from querySelectorAll we have the access of looping through.
+  4. To make it simple we are using forEach method which return each element which is denoted by `item` above and
+  5. Each items (which are the squares) will be getting the style created in our functions applied.
+  6. `element.style.property = "value"` is the method of applying CSS in JavaScript that is in DOM.
+Element stands for the html mark up bring to Dom and the style is a JavaScript recognised CSS rules and the property as always declared in CSS and finally, values gotten from the functions above

 The `addEventListener` enables a click event on the master div and `querySelectorAll` is used to bring the squares to the DOM which returns an array.
 This gives us the ability to perform a `Higher Order Function` (HOF) on the square array returned by the `querySelectorAll` which is the `item` variable of the `forEach` function which represents every child of the element of the div with the class of container.